All Articles

 Unlike what is often portrayed in media, drowning can happen silently and quickly.
 Rarely is a person in distress thrashing in the water or yelling for help.

-Having an adult designated as the Water Watcher is one way to ensure that someone always has eyes on the pool.
+Having an adult designated as the "water watcher" is one way to ensure that someone always has eyes on the pool.
 The designated individual should refrain from distractions (including reading or using their phone).
-A waterproof badge can be helpful to remind others that the watcher is "on duty" and shouldn't be distracted.
+A waterproof badge can be helpful to remind others that the watcher is "on duty" and shouldn’t be distracted.

 Restrict diving

-If you decide that diving is allowed, make sure that swimmers understand the pool's designated diving area.
-Swimmers should only dive in the diving zone, steer clear of the area when someone is preparing to dive and refrain from diving at night or when there are obstructions in the water (e.g., floats or other swimmers).
+If you decide that diving is allowed, make sure that swimmers understand the pool’s designated diving area.
+Swimmers should only dive in the diving zone, steer clear of the area when someone is preparing to dive, and refrain from diving at night or when there are obstructions in the water (e.g., floats or other swimmers).

 Prioritize swimming lessons

-When parents and children learn critical, age-appropriate water safety skills not only will they be more comfortable in the water but also they will know the basic skills needed to minimize the risks of accidental drowning.
-The American Red Cross lists five water competencies7 including the ability to step or jump into water over the swimmer’s head or to float or tread water for one minute.
+When parents and children learn critical, age-appropriate water safety skills not only will they be more comfortable in the water, but also they will know the basic skills needed to minimize the risks of accidental drowning.
+And, while you might be surprised that your little one seems like a “fish in water,” learning how to swim doesn’t mean children should swim without adult supervision.

 Check the pool first